 The 2018 Farm Bill legalized industrial hemp.
 This means that we can now use all the parts of the plant legally, including its leaves, stems, flowers, cannabinoids, extracts, derivatives, isomers, acids, etc., as long as its THC level doesn’t go over 0.3%.
 Cannabis plants containing more than 0.3% THC are considered marijuana and are illegal under federal laws.

 People, regardless of age, have access to hemp-derived CBD products.
 You don’t need to get a letter of recommendation or a prescription from your doctor.
 You can simply buy CBD from dispensaries, health stores, and online CBD shops.
-There’s also no restriction to the amount of hemp-derived CBD products you can possess.
+There’s also no restriction on the amount of hemp-derived CBD products you can possess.

 Marijuana-derived CBD products, on the other hand, are only available to people residing in states that legalized marijuana.
 Some states require patients to register into their medical marijuana program to get a card, while other states don’t.
 You only have to present a valid ID as proof that you’re of legal age to buy marijuana-derived CBD with higher THC content.